roadwarriorkata/architecture/03 SolutionDetails/ADR0001WarriorBasicArchitecture.md

 ![Context View of RoadWarrior](ContextView.png)

-User Access to the Road Warrior will be via Web Browser, iOS or Anroid app.
+User Access to the Road Warrior will be via Web Browser, iOS or Android app.

 ## 1.2 Decision Drivers